Jaff/angular-rest/README.md

-and open simple.html with web-browser. bstrap.html contains an example with angularjs and bootstrap template from http://getbootstrap.com/examples/jumbotron/ . resource.html is an example with angular $resource.
+and open simple.html with web-browser. bstrap.html contains an example with angularjs and bootstrap template from http://getbootstrap.com/examples/jumbotron/ . resource.html is an example with $resource from angular-resource.js.